edaena/KafkaConnectMongoDB/README.md

 - A database
 - A collection

-For the above, follow the [G]etting Started](https://docs.atlas.mongodb.com/getting-started/) instructions.
+For the above, follow the [Getting Started](https://docs.atlas.mongodb.com/getting-started/) instructions.

 ##### MongoDB Network Access
 Enable all network access by going to.
 The **Network Access** Tab, click the Add IP Address button and select all.
 This should populate `0.0.0.0` in the allowed IP addresses table.